Boil Water Orders

-Current Boil Water Orders - Due to Acute Microbiological
+Current Boil Water Orders

 The confirmed presence of bacteria such as E. coli or high turbidity levels lead to most of the boil orders issued in Missouri.
-Microbiological conditions have been found at the water systems listed that could pose an immediate threat to the public health.
+Conditions have been found at the water systems listed that could pose an immediate threat to the public health.
 Affected consumers can remedy the problem by boiling their drinking water for three to five minutes, which should kill any microbes present.
 A list of all acute MCL violations for a given year can be found in the Water Protection Program, Public Drinking Water Branch Annual Compliance Report.
 This list does not include precautionary boil water advisories.
 Boil water advisories are issued by the local water supply as a precautionary measure.

 If you hear of a boil water order or advisory that affects you, but is not on this list, the department urges you to take all precautions as instructed by your public water system.